 Please note that luggage is restricted to 12-15kg packed in soft bags for some internal flights within Zambia.

-Whilst there are no regulations for dress code, it is customary in Zambia for women to cover their legs for the sake of modesty.
+Whilst there are no regulations for dress codes, it is customary in Zambia for women to cover their legs for the sake of modesty.
 It is therefore important that you respect this, particularly in rural areas.
 Both men and women dress smart casual in the evenings at safari lodges.

 Lightweight casual clothes can be worn all year round, with a warm jacket for early winter mornings and evenings.
 Smarter evening clothes are advisable for guests staying at lodges should they wish to be a little more formal for dinner.